Organization Of Corporate Governance

 The company has specified in the “Corporate Governance Best Practice Principles” and the Procedures for Election of Directors that the diversity principle, business operation, business model, and development shall be considered for the composition of members, without restrictions on gender, age, and education.
 In practice, each board member has expertise and practical experience in various fields of business administration, construction management, and accounting in alignment with the diversity policy.

-1. Our company has implemented a diversified policy as stipulated in Article 20 of the “Corporate Governance Best Practice Principles” to develop appropriate diversification guidelines based on the company’s operations, business model, and development needs.
+1. The Company has implemented a diversified policy as stipulated in Article 20 of the “Corporate Governance Best Practice Principles” to develop appropriate diversification guidelines based on the Company’s operations, business model, and development needs.
 This aims to enhance corporate governance and promote the healthy development of the board’s composition and structure, including but not limited to the following two major criteria:

 3. Our current board of directors is composed of nine members.
 The specific management objectives and achievement status of the board’s diversification policy are as follows: